 Evaluation of a Water Banking Request

-Upon acceptance of a water banking request, Ecology will evaluate whether to act upon the request.
+Upon receipt of a water banking request, Ecology will evaluate whether to act upon the request.
 Ecology may choose to decline the request, defer a decision to a later date, or begin negotiating a Trust Water Right Agreement for Water Banking Purposes (water banking agreement).
 Ecology will consider all public comments received to inform our evaluation of the water banking request.

 Ecology will consider the following criteria in evaluating a water banking request, along with any other relevant factors: